marlonrichert/zsh-snap/README.md

 In any case, you can compile sources manually at any time with `znap compile`.

-### Easy re-install
-🏭 Znap saves the URL of each remote you clone into `${XDG_CONFIG_HOME:-$HOME/.config}/zsh/znap-repos`.
-Should you ever "accidentally the whole thing", just do `znap clone` without arguments to quickly re-download all plugins in parallel.

 ## Installation
- 1. `cd` to the dir where your (want to) keep your plugins.
+ 1. `cd` to the dir where your (want to) keep your plugins and/or Git repos in general.
 If you don't have one yet, you'll need to make one:
     ```zsh
-    % mkdir ~/zsh
+    % mkdir ~/git
-    % cd ~/zsh
+    % cd ~/git
     ```
  1. In there, `git clone` this repo:
     ```zsh